KSP-KOS/KOS/doc/source/structures/misc/gui.rst

 .. note::

-    The values of attr:`CHANGED` and :attr:`CONFIRMED` reset to False as soon as their value is accessed.
+    The values of :attr:`CHANGED` and :attr:`CONFIRMED` reset to False as soon as their value is accessed.

 .. structure:: Slider